Steps to closing on a home

 Your lender will require you to provide proof of homeowners insurance before closing.

 About three business days before the closing date, you'll receive a document from your lender called a Closing Disclosure.
-You'll want to review this document carefully and ensure that you understand everything included on it.
+Review this document carefully, and ensure that you understand everything included in it.
 If you find an error, or if something is unclear, contact your lender immediately.
 Consumer Finance.gov has an interactive Closing Disclosure explainer.

 If you included any contingencies in your offer, such as a financing or home inspection contingency, ensure it is resolved.

-If there are known defects in the property, the seller is legally required to disclose them before closing, depending on the state law.
-If you find something significant that is a potential deal-breaker, it's worth investigating thoroughly.
-You may consider negotiating with the seller to make the repair, reduce the price of the property, or back out of the deal without losing your earnest money for significant defects.
+Depending on your state's law, the seller is legally required to disclose any known defects in the property before closing.
+If you find something significant that's a potential deal-breaker, it's worth investigating thoroughly.
+Consider negotiating with the seller to make the repair, reduce the price of the property, or back out of the deal without losing your earnest money for significant defects.

 It might be worth taking a final walkthrough 24 hours before closing.
-During this walkthrough, you can do a final check of the house, ensuring every agreed-upon repair has been completed and that the previous homeowner has completely cleared out of the home.
-This walkthrough is an important step that you should take, as any last-minute repairs can be identified and addressed.
+During this walkthrough, you can do a final check of the house, ensuring every agreed-upon repair has been identified and addressed and that the previous homeowner has completely cleared out of the home.

-On the closing date, the buyer will sign a lot of paperwork including the mortgage agreement, the deed, and other legal documents.
-The buyer will also pay the closing costs and down payment with a bank draft or cashier's check in the exact amount.
+On the closing date, prepare to sign a lot of paperwork, including the mortgage agreement, the deed, and other legal documents.
+You will also pay the closing costs and down payment with a bank draft or cashier's check in the exact amount.

-After all parties have signed the paperwork and the lender has transferred the funds to the seller, the house officially transfers to you, the buyer, and you will receive the keys to your house.
-Congratulations!
-You're now a homeowner.
+After all parties have signed the paperwork and the lender has transferred the funds to the seller, the title officially transfers to you, and you receive the keys to your new home.

 Pro tip:

-Do not make any major purchases on credit such as a new vehicle, a living room set, or new kitchen appliances that would have an impact on your credit score before you close on your mortgage.
+Don't make any major purchases on credit or open any new credit cards or lines of credit that can have an impact on your credit score before your mortgage loan is approved.

 What to expect on closing day

-The house closing process can take place in the conference room of the title company, or another location of which you will receive advance notice.
-Your real estate agent and/or lawyer may be present to answer your questions and for support.
-Once you sit down at the table to sign the paperwork and finalize everything, expect to spend around two hours there.
-Remember to bring the following with you to the closing:
+The home closing process can take place in the conference room of the title company, at your lender's office or another location where you will sign the paperwork and finalize the process.
+Expect to spend around two hours finalizing the process.
+Remember to bring the following to the closing:

 • Government identification (driver's license, etc.)